 -The 18 year old me drives to college and gives pass to an Army truck; laden with handsome army men, their gaze eerily affixed on the road, all mature and dark.

 Somewhere inside my heart aches for their families and I take a mental note I’d never marry an Army man.
-I confess that this decision is for my own sel.
-I get crippled in fear thinking that while I’m here ranting on WordPress there is a man on the border putting his life at stake and I cannot even think of the fears that reside in his wife’s/sister’s/mother’s/other relative’s heart.
+I confess that this decision is for myself.
+I get crippled in fear thinking that while I’m here ranting on WordPress there is a man on the border putting his life at stake.

 I admit, I’m a coward.
-I’m timid and selfish and hate myself for running away from the pain.
-I’d rather stay away from an army man than enjoy his company because I’m very sensitive when it comes to my close ones and the dubiousness that exists when it comes to their survival in the relation is going to eat me up.
+I’m timid, selfish and hate myself for running away from the pain.
+I’d rather stay away from an army man than enjoy his company because I’m incapable of surviving the lack of surety for their survival.

-Having long distance is one thing and having long distance with the life of the other partner at stake is a completely different scenario.
-I don’t know how other women handle it, the constant fear that their other significant self might not return someday.
+Having long distance is and having long distance with the life of the other partner at stake is a completely different scenario.
+I don’t know how other women handle it, the constant fear that their partner might not return someday.
 I shiver at the thought.
 I’ve always admired these men in shining armor and their reunions with their families fills my heart with so much pain and love.
-It’s an absolute felicity to watch two souls who’ve craved for each other so long.

 I could never do that.
 I don’t have that strength.
 If in any case I happen to get acquainted with a military man I’d either join the army myself and accompany him to the border or make him quit his job, as simple as that-again I admit, that’s downright selfish.
 And so I pray I never fall in love or get emotionally close to any military man because they’re the purest form of selflessness and love and again I say, I’m a chicken, I have a weakness for love and I cannot do anything about it other than running away and hoping not to ever face it in my life.